ejrinkus/TREXX/README.md

 TREXX Readme
 ============

-TODO (put your name by something when you are working on it, put COMPLETED by it when it's done):
+TODO
 -------------------------------------------------------------------------------------------------
+(put your name by something when you are working on it, put COMPLETED by it when it's done)

 1)Push the game
 2)Google+ script
    2.1)Receive message as single string input